nphorsley59/Handwritten_Digits/README.md

 ### <div align="center">Modeling</div>

 #### 1. Support Vector Machine
 I was interested in building several different models and comparing their performance.
 I started with a relatively simple classification method, SVM.
-There were a few steps to this method: </br>
+There were a few steps to this method:</br>
 1) shuffle the 'train' rows</br>
-2) split 'train' into a Train and Test sets</br>
+2) split 'train' into Train and Test sets</br>
 3) scale the Train set</br>
 4) build and fit an SVM model</br>
 5) test the accuracy of the model</br>